bilalcaliskan/kafka_exporter-ansible-role/README.md

     - role: bilalcaliskan.kafka_exporter
 ```

-### Role Variables
+## Role Variables
 See the default values in [defaults/main.yml](defaults/main.yml).
 You can overwrite them in [vars/main.yml](vars/main.yml) if neccessary or you can set them while running playbook.

 > Please note that this role will ensure that `firewalld` systemd service on your servers are started and enabled by default.
 If you want to stop and disable `firewalld` service, please modify below variable as false when running playbook:
 > ```yaml
 > firewalld_enabled: false

-### Dependencies
+## Dependencies

 None

+## Examples
-### Example Playbook File For Installation
+### Installation

 ```yaml
 - hosts: all